 JoJo’s world is turned upside down when he discovers his mother is hiding a jew in the attic.
 The rest of the film is a question of his Nazi faith where he begins to rethink the ideas he has placed in front of him.
 Waititi’s fingerprints are all over this in its sensibility.
 It feels unconventional and indie but full of the heart and laughs you’d expect from the guy that gave us ‘Boy’ and ‘Hunt For The Wilderpeople’.
 The light-hearted humour of Taika Waititi is woven into the film with a hilariously-heart-warming style.

 Ultimately, it comes down to what you want to take away from the movie and how a lot of it sits with you.
 Personally, the comedy, emotion and controversy all blend perfectly to create something that is uniquely Taika while also hitting the right notes with the messages and drama.
-You boil it down and Jojo Rabbit is a film about acceptance and love, it shines a light on the atrocities committed in a heart-breaking way, while also being digestible for general audience members which is something, I find highly commendable
+You boil it down, and Jojo Rabbit is a film about acceptance and love, it shines a light on the atrocities committed in a heart-breaking way.
+While the also manages to be digestible for general audience members which is something I find highly commendable.

 You’ll have to wait until January 3rd to catch Jojo Rabbit in UK Cinemas!